keolazy/CSVparser/README.md

-# CSVparser
+# A simple CSV parsing function
 This was a pre-bootcamp practice exercise.
-The requirement was: build a simple CSV parsing function that will accept a string of comma-delimited values (which, at least for the first push, consists only of strings and integers).
+The requirement was: build a simple CSV parsing function that will accept a block of comma-delimited text.
+At the time of this first commit, the function looks for newline \n characters to break lines, and then will separate out values based on commas.
+It will *not* correctly notice commas that are enclosed inside quotations, and will fall short of standard CSV specs in several other ways.
+But it will definitely handle the kind of input noted below ...

 Here's an example of valid input which shouldn't raise any errors: